About Kevin Maney

-My latest book is Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets.
-The book describes the new discipline of category design.
-The story of writing it with three Silicon Valley veterans is almost as entertaining as the book.
+Prior to that, I wrote Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets.
+The book, which I wrote with startup advisors Al Ramadan, Dave Peterson and Christopher Lochhead, introduces the discipline of category design.
+The story behind it is a little nuttier than the Unscaled story.
 You can read it here.

-As a result of the book, I now help companies develop a category-design strategy, working with a firm called Category Design Agency.
+Play Bigger led to work helping companies develop their category-design strategies, and I’ve been doing that with a firm called Category Design Advisors.
 Please see the CDA web site for more.

-Another book I completed is on hold.
+You can find my other books in the Books tab above – except for one.
+I completed one book that remains on hold for reasons beyond my control.
 It’s an intimate story of the rise of India’s tech industry.
 You can read about it here.

-I work with CEOs and companies on writing projects that strive to be authentic and give something interesting or important to the world.
+I selectively work with CEOs and companies on writing projects that give something interesting or important to the world.
 Clients have ranged from IBM to IdeaPaint.
 I also work with graphic artist Mark Holmes to do graphic novel style storytelling about technology.
 Here is work we did for Cisco.

 On the music side, I’m now playing with a New York City rock band called Total Blam Blam.
 For music, news and gigs, see our Facebook page.